viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 Follow the steps below to set up your smart machine:

-1. Install [Go](https://go.dev/dl/) or [Python](https://www.python.org/downloads/) on both your local development computer and on your robot's board if they are not the same device.
+1. Install [Go](https://go.dev/dl/) or [Python](https://www.python.org/downloads/) on both your local development computer and on your machine's board if they are not the same device.
 1. [Create a robot](/fleet/machines/#add-a-new-robot).
 1. [Install](/get-started/installation/#install-viam-server) or [update](/get-started/installation/manage/#update-viam-server) `viam-server`.
    Your `viam-server` must be [version 0.8.0](https://github.com/viamrobotics/rdk/releases/tag/v0.8.0-rc0) or newer, as filtering capabilities were introduced in the RDK starting from that version.